klahnakoski/pyLibrary/README.md

   * **files.py** - Default utf8, and because I can not remember the builtin file functions

+  * **jsons.py** - Handle converting more types to JSON, switches based on cPython or PyPy for fastest implementation

   * **logs.py** - Exception chaining, threaded and structured logging

   * **maths.py** - Extra math functions, with proper mapping of missing values